-The House in the Basement Youth Café known as HitB is managed by Gail Grieves and supported by three casual staff and volunteers from Sevenoaks Youth Trust.
+The House in the Basement Youth Café known as HitB is managed by Charlotte Marchant and supported by three casual staff and volunteers from Sevenoaks Youth Trust.
 One of the casual staff was a previous café member.

 Open Mic Nights (OMN) recommenced on a monthly basis and were a great success, especially with food being provided by Wagamama at each event.
 This will continue during 2018.
 It is encouraging to see young performers gaining confidence at this event, many of whom then go on to perform at Live on the Vine or the Christmas Lights Switch On Event.

 Hire income is important to the sustainability of the youth café.
 During 2017 the Breast Cancer Support Group opened using the youth café every Tuesday morning.
 The support group is funded by the Province of West Kent Freemason who also funded a mini refurbishment.
 We have purchased a new 3 in 1 games table, new sofas, chairs and computer chairs and the café looks much smarter for it.
 In general the young people have been quite respectful in the “no shoe” rule for the sofas.
 The Lewis Project also continue to hire the café Monday evenings and more recently We Teach Music are using the café on Thursday evenings to run a rock school in return for supporting our OMN’s.